2022 Oder environmental disaster: Cause

 Early on, it was suspected that the cause of the die-off was poisoning by an unknown toxic substance.
 Water samples taken on 28 July showed a high probability of the presence of the contaminant mesitylene, although the Polish government claimed that it was not present on samples taken after 1 August.

 A German testing lab had found traces of mercury, but the Polish government reported that their tests determined that mercury poisoning was not the cause of the die-off.
 According to them, it was caused by golden algae (likely Prymnesium parvum, which prefer warm salty alkaline waters).
 Researchers at the Leibniz Institute for Freshwater Ecology and Inland Fisheries (IGB) have offered an interim hypothesis that the cause was golden algae.

 According to the Brandenburg Environment Minister, Axel Vogel, German laboratories believe the fish deaths may have been the result of large amounts of salt in the water.

+A February 2023 European Commission JRC report, which built on previous formal reports from both Germany and Poland concluded: "The direct cause of the ecological disaster in the Oder River was prymnesin toxins from Prymnesium parvum algae."